 Teachers can implement various student engagement strategies to engage students in their learning.
 Teachers should provide an assortment of content and present information in multiple ways.
 Not only will this benefit students’ different learning styles, but it will also create a fun and engaging learning environment.

 Creating meaningful conversations is also beneficial when engaging students in their learning.
 Engaging with student interests and incorporating these into the conversation will likely make a more engaged classroom.

 What are engagement activities for students?

-Incorporating new technology into the classroom, such as an interactive display like the ActivPanel from Promethean, can enable intuitive learning experiences and drive sustained student engagement in a variety of learning spaces.
+Engagement activities that can be executed across the classroom include frequent discussion and hands-on learning activities through active learning strategies, movement, classroom games and rewards.
+Incorporating new technology into the classroom, such as an interactive display like the ActivPanel from Promethean, can enable intuitive learning experiences and drive sustained student engagement in various learning spaces.